onsi/ginkgo/index.md

 method.  `RecordValue` allows you to record arbitrary numerical data.
 These results are aggregated and some simple statistics are computed.
 These stats appear in the spec output under the `name` you pass in.
 Note that `name` must be unique within the scope of the `Measure` node.

 The optional `info` parameter can be used to pass structured data to a custom reporter.
-See (Measuring Time)[#measuring-time] above for more details.
+See [Measuring Time](#measuring_time) above for more details.

 ---